-First of all, be prepared for any reaction, says Dr. Daniel Klein, a psychologist at the Child and Family Solutions Center in West Bloomfield.
+First of all, be prepared for any reaction, says Dr. Daniel Klein, a psychologist at the Child and Family Solutions Center in Farmington Hills.
 “Teens may react in a variety of ways – with excitement, disbelief or shock.
 Parents must give them time to think and prepare,” he says.
 “And don’t take hostile or unsure emotions personally.”
 An unwelcome attitude can change.

 Dena Brodman was 15 when she discovered she’d become a big sister again.
 “She was not a happy child when she heard a new baby was coming,” says her mother, Michelle Brodman.
 “She was defiant.
 But once the baby was born, she did a 180.
 She babysat; she helped out; she changed diapers.
 She even told me when Noa needed new clothes.”